 The COVID-19 pandemic will hit the economy harder than the 2008 financial crisis, and most industries will recover slower this time than they did after the financial crash.

 World economic growth plunges due to coronavirus - which industries are suffering the most

-Latest update of our corona economic impact series
+Our corona economic impact series - Part 2

 Around 170 countries now have confirmed cases of COVID-19.
 Inside China the number of new infections has rapidly slowed down, but there are major outbreaks in Italy, the United States, Spain, Germany and Iran.
 New infections in Europe and the United States are likely to increase exponentially over the coming weeks, while clinical trials and approval processes for the antiviral drugs and vaccinations currently in development may take several months yet.

 In our previous update we outlined three scenarios for how COVID-19 will affect different countries and industries.
 Our most optimistic scenario – "Fast Recovery" – no longer appears realistic.
 In this update we focus on our second scenario, "Delayed Cure".
 We break this scenario down into two sub-scenarios, one in which the current economic disruption continues for four weeks, and one in which it continues for twelve weeks.